Touch the Sun (TV series): Launch

 In Adelaide, the premiere screening of Captain Johnno was held at the Academy Cinema on Thursday, 7 April 1988.
 The film, which was introduced by the premier of South Australia, the Hon.
 John Bannon, MP, had been especially subtitled for the hearing impaired.
 Present at the screening were: the Managing Director of the South Australian Film Corporation, John Morris, AM; the writer of the film, Rob George; the producer, Jane Ballantyne; the director, Mario Andreacchio; the child stars of the film, Damien Walters (Johnno) and Rebecca Skyes (Julie); members of the film and television industry and the media; and members of the deaf community.
 The following morning a special screening of the film was held for hearing impaired children and their classmates, who included children from Damien Walters’ class.
 The film was received very enthusiastically.

 International Emmy Award

 In 1988 the Foundation won the most prestigious international television award for Captain Johnno as part of the Touch the Sun series.
-This was the first time an Australian Children’s program won a coveted Emmy and only the second time an Emmy was awarded to an Australian program.
-Captain Johnno, one of the six films in the Touch the Sun series, was entered in the Children’s and Young People’s Section of the Awards which are presented by the International Council of the American National Academy of Television, Arts and Sciences.
+This was the first time an Australian Children’s program won an Emmy and only the second time an Emmy was awarded to an Australian program.
+Captain Johnno, one of the six films in the Touch the Sun series, was entered in the Children's and Young People's Section of the Awards which are presented by the International Council of the American National Academy of Television, Arts and Sciences.
 At the Awards ceremony held in new York on 21 November, only five Emmys were presented after judges had viewed 198 entries from 48 countries.